codacy/codacy-eslint/docs/description/ember_no-array-prototype-extensions.md

 - etc

 If you run into additional false positives, please file a bug or submit a PR to add it to the rule's hardcoded ignore list.

+This rule is not in the `recommended` configuration because of the risk of false positives.

 ## Examples